JuneWprog/nextjs-tutorial/README.md

 - Headers can be grouped according to their contexts:

-- 1. Request headers :Contain more information about the resource to be fetched, or about the client requesting the resource.
+- 1. Request headers : Contain more information about the resource to be fetched or about the client requesting the resource.

 - 2. Response headers
      Hold additional information about the response, like its location or about the server providing it.